Democrats trot out their español thrilling some Latinos, turning off others

 Fernando Uribe, a college professor in New Jersey and an Independent, said he was impressed with how Castro used his grandmother's native language.

 "As the only Hispanic candidate in the debate, it’s important for him to access that market.
-I think he was sharp and he was on his game in the way he conveyed his policy positions in both English and Spanish," said Uribe.
+I think he was sharp and he was on his game in the way he conveyed his policy positions in both English and Spanish," Uribe said.

 Comedian Jimmy Fallon joked about the Spanish speaking in the debate, saying that meanwhile on Telemundo, which simulcast the debate, English was being spoken.